-To remove old, peeling wood finishes that have turned yellow, alcohol is one of the most common products that is used.
+To remove old, peeling wood finishes that have turned yellow, alcohol is one of the most common products used.

-But you will need to use the right type of alcohol for the job between the two major types – denatured and isopropyl.
+But if you need to, you must use the right type of alcohol for the job between the two major types – denatured and isopropyl.

-While both of them can be used for cleaning, there are instances when one would offer better results over the other.
+While both of them can be used for cleaning wood, there are instances when one would offer better results than the other.

 So, if you are planning a day to clean and refinish your old wooden furniture or floors using denatured or isopropyl alcohol, check here to know which will be a better solution suited for your job.

-It is quite good at removing grease spots, mold, and mildew that has formed on the surface.
+It is pretty good at removing grease spots, mold, and mildew that has formed on the surface.

-You can also use denatured alcohol to remove clear finishes along with paint, but it is not as good compared to paint strippers.
+You can also use denatured alcohol to remove clear finishes and paint, but it is not as good as paint strippers.

 For the most part, denatured alcohol is used after paint strippers to remove any remaining residue.